NoahNzisabira/hello-world/README.md

 # Java Game
-This is a bit of a placeholder project,
+This is a bit of a placeholder project.